 Depreciation expense can be calculated using the following methods:

 Straight-line is the most commonly used method for determining the depreciation for reporting.
-Under this method, depreciation amount remains same each year for the entire life of the asset.
+Under this method, the depreciation amount remains the same each year for the entire life of the asset.

 Under this method it is calculated as follows: